pretzelhands/jinx/README.md

 * **ONLY ON macOS: You have `gnu-sed` installed :** This is because macOS comes delivered with POSIX `sed` by default, which behaves in incompatible ways with GNU `sed`.
 You can easily [install `gnu-sed` via Homebrew](https://formulae.brew.sh/formula/gnu-sed).
 Don't forget to alias `gsed` to `sed`

-**NOTE: Automatic start, stop and restart currently only work on macOS and Ubuntu**
-I do not have a lot of experience with other distros, thus the commands interacting directly with the service are currently only available on macOS and Ubuntu.
-If you want to make them work with your favorite distro, please [add the necessary changes to this function](https://github.com/pretzelhands/jinx/blob/master/jinx#L55) and submit a pull request.
-Thank you!

 ## Installation

 For the time being, installation has to be done manually.
 You can do so as described below.
 The folder in your `PATH` may vary and doesn't necessarily have to be `/usr/bin`.
 (I understand if you don't trust random shell scripts)